zaufi/kate-cpp-helper-plugin/README.md

 * Split `#include` completions into a __system__ and __session__? (controlled via config option)
 * Add search options
 * Add more indexing threads and control their count
+* Add _Go to declaration/definition_ to the context menu

 See Also
 ========